 Introducing Lolistraw – the new straw you can actually eat!
 Which leaves no trace on our environment or oceans.
 The startup started making edible cups and then moved onto straws when they realized how much of a threat they were to the environment.
 They’re made from a seaweed-based material thats more like plastic but like their edible cups, can be made with a flavour and added with nutrients.

-Called Lolistraw, it also has a new feature: When you’re done sipping your drink, you can eat the straw.
+Called Lolistraw, it offers a cool new feature: When you’re done sipping your drink, you can eat the straw.

 “From our perspective, the way to get our community involved, and the way to get the world excited about this new innovation is to embrace the fun,” says Chelsea Briganti, co-founders of Loliware.

-Learn more about this edible straw and when you can find it @BusinessInsider https://bit.ly/2PtbSeu
+Learn more about this edible straw and where you can find it @BusinessInsider